Incapacity to work: Over 50 examples, causes, and how to secure your financial future

 Bipolar disorders with manic and depressive phases.

-Schizophrenia with loss of reality and thought disorders.
+Schizophrenia with a loss of reality and thought disorders.

-Eating disorders like anorexia or bulimia with severe physical and psychological consequences.
+Eating disorders such as anorexia or bulimia with severe physical and mental consequences.

 Chronic sleep disorders leading to severe exhaustion.